zng-ui/zng/TODO/_current.md

 * Add `FrameValue` for more display items.
-    - Opacity, so we don't need to convert to webrender in the app process.
     - Text color.
         - Do we only need custom reuse groups because of color here?
     - Others that cause a new frame often (border color?).